 Website Privacy Statement

-Markel International Insurance Company Ltd., German Office (hereinafter referred to as “Markel”) attaches particular importance to the protection of your personal data.
+Markel Insurance, German Office (hereinafter referred to as “Markel”) attaches particular importance to the protection of your personal data.
 We would like to transparently show you which data we process when you visit our website.
 We would also like to explain how we process the personal data of job applicants.

 1. Data Controller